Global BulletinAll NewsFDA Approval AlertWomen in Oncology

 Kit Yu Lu, MD, identifies patients with HR+/HER2– metastatic breast cancer who may benefit from earlier T-DXd or sacituzumab govitecan treatment.

-The treatment landscape for metastatic hormone receptor(HR)–positive, HER2-negative breast cancer continues to evolve, demanding nuanced clinical decision-making.
-While endocrine therapy remains the cornerstone of initial management, the emergence of antibody-drug conjugates (ADCs) like fam-trastuzumab deruxtecan-nxki (T-DXd; Enhertu) and sacituzumab govitecan-hziy (Trodelvy) offers promising avenues for patients experiencing disease progression.
+The treatment landscape for metastatic hormone receptor (HR)–positive, HER2-negative breast cancer continues to evolve, demanding nuanced clinical decision-making.
+Although endocrine therapy remains the cornerstone of initial management, the emergence of antibody-drug conjugates (ADCs) such as fam-trastuzumab deruxtecan-nxki (T-DXd; Enhertu) and sacituzumab govitecan-hziy (Trodelvy) offers promising avenues for patients experiencing disease progression.

 In a recent interview with CancerNetwork®, Kit Yu Lu, MD, an oncology/hematology oncologist who specializes in breast cancer at the University of Pittsburgh Medical Center, shared valuable insights into identifying specific patient characteristics and disease progression patterns that might warrant earlier consideration of T-DXd or sacituzumab govitecan in this setting.

 Beyond treatment sequencing, the increasing utilization of liquid biopsies in oncology raises critical questions regarding the interpretation and clinical significance of detected somatic mutations.
 Lu offered her perspective on the specific context of somatic BRCA mutations identified through this less invasive approach in patients with HR-positive/HER2-negative metastatic breast cancer.
-While the established utility of PARP inhibitors is largely predicated on the presence of germline BRCA mutations, the implications of somatic alterations remain less clear.
+Although the established utility of PARP inhibitors is largely predicated on the presence of germline BRCA mutations, the implications of somatic alterations remain less clear.

 Currently, there are limited data available to guide the use of PARP inhibitors in the setting of somatic BRCA mutations, Lu mentioned.
-Drawing upon smaller studies that have suggested some level of effectiveness, she emphasized that the small amount of evidence supporting PARP inhibitor efficacy primarily stems from research involving germline mutations.
+Drawing upon findings from smaller studies that have suggested some level of effectiveness, she emphasized that the small amount of evidence supporting PARP inhibitor efficacy primarily stems from research involving germline mutations.

 Transcript: